Tirailleur: Disbanding tirailleur regiments

 Most tirailleur regiments were disbanded as French colonies and protectorates achieved independence between 1956 and 1962.
 In Morocco, Tunisia and the new African states most serving tirailleurs transferred directly from the French armed forces to the new national armies.
 In Algeria locally recruited tirailleurs who remained loyal to France were given an option to transfer to units in France, or join a transitional force locale at the end of the Algerian War in 1962.
 The six remaining Algerian tirailleur regiments (RTA) were disbanded or transformed into metropolitan infantry units between 1962 and 1964.
 The last Moroccan regiment in the French Army was the 5th RTM (Regiment de Tirailleurs Marocain), stationed at Dijon until it disbanded in 1965.

 The modern French Army still has one tirailleur regiment, descended from the Algerian tirailleurs.
 While these troops are now all French, items of the traditional North African uniform are still worn on ceremonial occasions to commemorate the Algerian "Turcos" who served France for over 130 years.
 The traditions of the tirailleurs Senegalais are maintained by the 21eme Regiment d'infanterie de marine stationed in Fréjus, via the 4e Régiment de Tirailleurs Sénégalais of the Second World War.

 Uniforms

-Until 1914 the Algerian and Tunisian tirailleurs wore zouave style uniforms of light blue with yellow braiding (see photographs on this page).
-White turbans (for parade), red fezzes and sashes were worn with this tenue orientale.
-A white field dress of similar loose cut was worn for North African campaigning and in France during the early months of World War I. They adopted a more practical khaki uniform from 1915 onwards, in common with the other units of the (North African) 19th Military District.
-The West African and Madagascan tirailleurs wore a dark blue parade dress with red sash and fez while the Indochinese regiments wore an indigenous style of blue, white or khaki uniform with a flat "salacco" headdress.
-Khaki had been widely worn as a hot-weather field dress in Indo-China and Africa during the years before the outbreak of World War I and thereafter became the norm.
-The North African tirailleurs however resumed their colourful full dress uniforms between 1927 and 1939 to assist recruitment.
-After World War II they were retained until the present day for wear by the noubas (regimental bands).

 Algerian tirailleurs at Magic-City, Paris, 1913.